nim-proteus/graphics/README.md

 The Graphics class provides functionality for working with a low level rendering API such as OpenGL.

+    - Window management
+    - Resource management
+      - Loading of resources such as Models
+    - Instance management
+    - Rendering

+The sample below demonstrates loading and rendering a model.

 ```nim
 import graphics
 import graphics/renderer